fizzbee-io/website/content/tutorials/probabilistic-modeling.md

 ## Introduction
 If you need to reason about performance of a system, you need to reason about probability.
-In this tutorial, we will see probabilistic modeling, and in the next one, we will how to model performance.
+In this tutorial, we will see probabilistic modeling, and in the next one, we will see how to model performance.

-This tutorial assumes, you have gone through at least the [FizzBee getting started](/tutorials/getting-started).
+This tutorial assumes, you have gone through at least the [FizzBee getting started](/tutorials/getting-started) tutorial.

 ## Alternatives
 PRISM model checker is the state of the art for probabilistic model checking.
 Unfortunately, the language is hard to use, and it is not suitable for large state spaces.
-Unlike PRISM, FizzBee uses Python-like language that is incredibly easy for anyone to quickly get started, make it a powerful yet easier to use alternative to PRISM.
+Unlike PRISM, FizzBee uses Python-like language that is incredibly easy for anyone to quickly get started, making it a powerful yet easier to use alternative to PRISM.

 In this page, we will point to PRISM's examples to show how FizzBee is easier to use.